modern classroom 40x layout

 • A classroom 40x is a 1600 sq ft space, offering significant design flexibility.

-• Optimizing this space requires strategic planning of layout, furniture, and technology.
+• Optimising this space requires strategic planning of layout, furniture, and technology.

 • Flexible furniture and varied zones can enhance student collaboration and engagement.